November 19th, 2020 by Jane Turner

 Also, tabs are not really recognised by typesetting systems – so you may get in trouble if you’re self-publishing!

 To add First Line Indent, on your Home Ribbon, find the Paragraph section and click on the wee icon on the bottom right.

 This will open the paragraph options pane, where you can select First Line Indent, and also change your spacing to double (if you haven’t done that yet!).

 Like the language, if you want to automatically adjust your whole document, CTRL+A, then use this box.

-Do please follow these tips.
-Your editor will thank you, as these simple things will save them so much time (and therefore, save YOU money!).
+Writers, do please follow these simple tips.
+Your editor will thank you as these simple things will save them so much time (and therefore, save YOU money!).

 And don’t forget, just GET IN TOUCH if you’d like a sample edit!